mendix/docs/content/apidocs-mxsdk/apidocs/data-hub-apis.md

 ## 1. Introduction

-The Data Hub APIs enable you to expore and discover data sources in Mendix Data Hub and use them to build new apps.
-You can also register new data sources from your applications to the Data Hub Catalog ensuring that the latest data is readily available.
+The Data Hub API enables you to explore and discover data sources in Mendix Data Hub and use them to build new apps.
+You can also set up a registration flow in your deployment pipeline to register new data sources from your applications to the Data Hub Catalog.

 {{% alert type="info" %}}
 To use the Mendix Data Hub a license is required.
 {{% /alert %}}

-The following Data Hub APIs are available in the Open API (formerly Swagger) specification:
+The [DataHubAPI](https://platformcore.pages.rnd.mendix.com/datahub-spec/datahub.html#/) ??post the final API link here?? is an Open API (formerly Swagger) specification which contains all the APIs for the operations that are available:

-* Registration API [link]
+* Registration
-* Search API [lik]
+* Search
-* ...https://platformcore.pages.rnd.mendix.com/datahub-spec/datahub.html#/.  ??post the final API link here??
+* Consume

-Before you can access the API,  authorization is required.
+To access the API, authorization is required.
 Mendix users must obtain a Personal Access Token (PAT) as described in [Generating your Personal Access Token](#generatepat).

 ## 2. Generating your Personal Access Token {#generatepat}

 For every request that is made to the Data Hub API ??is it for every request or is this not relevant.??, you must include a PAT which will be exchanged with the relevant API key to enable access.
 Mendix users (with a registered account) can obtain the necessary PAT using the Mendix **Warden** app by following these steps:

-1. You can access the **Warden** app ??currently on the test env:?? at:  https://warden-test.mendix.com/index.html.
+1. You can access the **Warden** app at: https://warden.mendix.com/

 2. When you are prompted, enter your login and password.
 This will take you to the Warden Home page: